CDCgov/NEDSS-DataIngestionSandbox/eICRGenerator/README.md

 ## Features
 - **Dynamic Data Generation**: Uses the `Faker` library to populate patient and author information such as names, addresses, SSNs, and email addresses.
-- **Template-Based EICRs**: Generates sample eICRs using an XML template with all the required components, ensuring consistent structure.
+- **Template-Based eICRs**: Generates sample eICRs using an XML template with all the required components, ensuring consistent structure.
 - **Input Validation**: Restricts the number of eICRs to generate between 1 and 10,000.
 - **Customizable Output**: Save eICRs to a specified directory or use the default output directory.